-  A Spitz Fellow is engaged in her community.
-She has a deep commitment to her pursuits and to others.
-She expresses care, creativity and a strong sense of self.
-Above all, she is looking to become the leader she envisions of herself.
-Recipients of a Spitz Family Award are welcomed as Spitz Fellows for the duration of their BCom degree, provided that they remain in good academic standing.
+Spitz Fellows are engaged in their community.
+They have a deep commitment to their pursuits and to others.
+They express care, creativity, and a strong sense of self.
+Above all, they are looking to become the leader they envision of themselves.
+Recipients of a Spitz Family Award are welcomed as Spitz Fellows for the duration of their BCom degree, provided they remain in good academic standing.

 What it means to become a Spitz Fellow

 The Spitz Fellows Program is meant to provide a number of opportunities for recipients of the Spitz Family Award.
 Spitz Fellows are eligible for the following: